Home Compare BNR.DE vs IMCD.AS

 Brenntag vs IMCD N.V.: Which Stock Looks Stronger in 2026?

-IMCD holds the cleaner structural position, with growth as the main driver and stability adding further support.
+IMCD holds the cleaner structural position, with the lead spread across valuation and stability.
 Brenntag SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Brenntag SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with IMCD, but the market is not currently confirming it.

 INDUSTRY COMPARISON